Building a sustainable semiconductor industry together

 Addressing information inequality

 Millions of people in the Netherlands struggle with basic literacy, numeracy, and digital skills.
 Mijke shows a possibility of solving this information inequality by offering a friendly experience tailored to the real-world needs of often overlooked people via Artificial Intelligence (AI).
-This work stands at the crossroads of technology, social equity, and public service innovation, showing how AI can be used responsibly in human-centered design.
+This work stands at the crossroads of technology, social equity, and public service innovation.
+It shows how AI can be used responsibly in human-centered design.

 Empowering communities

-I aim to help people with limited basic skills access support more easily and confidently.
+To achieve these goals, I plan to run iterative user tests to gather insights and improve mijke’s usability. to help people with limited basic skills access support more easily and confidently.
 By doing so, I hope to decrease the workload of stakeholders, such as social workers, employees from municipalities, or public service staff.
 Additionally, I want to set a benchmark for evaluating AI recommendations in social public service contexts and contribute new knowledge and tools to the fields of human-computer interaction (HCI), accessibility, and digital inclusion.

 This work stands at the crossroads of technology, social equity, and public service innovation, showing how AI can be used responsibly in human-centered design.